jim-easterbrook/Photini/src/doc/manual/image_selector.rst

 .. image:: ../images/screenshot_008.png

 The ``view changes`` context menu item displays all the metadata items that have changed.
-In this example I've set four items that were previously empty.
+In this example I've set two items that were previously empty.
 If you want to discard any of these changes then select the appropriate ``undo`` checkboxes and click on ``OK``.

 .. image:: ../images/screenshot_009.png